paultsw/paultsw.github.io/about/index.md

 Me
 --
-I'm a research software engineer broadly interested in writing programs that use probabilistic modelling and machine learning to look for structure in large troves of data.
-I strongly believe in developing well-motivated theory to explain patterns, and deploying automated machine learning solutions only when theory fails to explain observations.
+I'm a machine learning engineer broadly interested in writing programs that use probabilistic modelling and machine learning to look for structure in large troves of data.
+I strongly believe in developing well-motivated theory to explain patterns, and deploying automated machine learning solutions when theory fails to explain observations and as a supplement to theory.

 Have something private to tell me?
 Reach me at `ptsw -at- protonmail -dot- com`.